CasellaJr/casellajr.github.io/_posts/2021-11-03-Intel-Open-Federated-Learning.md

 Just to take confidence with this new framework, I am trying something simple: understand if an architecture with only 1 collaborator is equal to a non federated case.
 I will use DNNs (in particular CNNs like VGG) on simple datasets like MNIST or CIFAR10.

-UPDATE 12/11/2021: After more or less 7 days of experiments I think that the framework is not working well and that metrics in federated and nonn-federated scenarios are different.
+**UPDATE 12/11/2021**: After more or less 7 days of experiments I think that the framework is not working well and that metrics in federated and nonn-federated scenarios are different.
 I wrote to an Intel developer of OpenFL and he confirmed that I am right: single collaborator metrics in federated and non-federated scenario are different even with fixed random seeds.